thecoder877/MonsterPriceTracker/README.md

 ## Features

-- Scrapes prices of Monster energy drinks from a specified website.
+- Scrapes prices of Monster energy drinks from a specified website (cenoteka).
-- Displays the prices in a popup with a modern glassmorphism design.
+- Displays the prices in a popup with a modern design.
 - Allows users to filter which products to display.
-- Automatically scrapes data daily when the browser is first opened.
+- Automatically scrapes data daily when the browser is first opened. (wip)

 ## Installation